deanebarker/Denina-Sharp/README.md

     var result = pipeline.Execute("BAR");
     // Result contains "FOOBAR"

+Clearly, this is _way_ too verbose, and it provides no simplified proxy through which an editor might work with Denina within their CMS.

-Clearly, this is way too verbose.
-So commands can be added by simple text strings.
+To make it more concise and editor-friendly, commands can be added via simple text strings.
 The strings are tokenized on whitespace.
 The first token is the command name, the subsequent tokens are arguments.
 (Any arguments which contain whitespace need to be in quotes.)

     var pipeline = new Pipeline();
-    pipeline.AddCommand("Text.Prepend FOO");  //Note: this can also be passed into the constructor var result = pipeline.Execute("BAR");
+    pipeline.AddCommand("Text.Prepend FOO"); be passed into the constructor var result = pipeline.Execute("BAR");

 The result will be "FOOBAR".